amesoudi/amesoudi.github.io/content/publication/mesoudi-towards-2006/index.md

 ---
 title: Towards a unified science of cultural evolution
 authors:
-- Alex Mesoudi
+- admin
 - Andrew Whiten
 - Kevin N. Laland
 date: '2006-01-01'
 publishDate: '2024-11-22T08:25:18.118602Z'
 publication_types:
 - article-journal
-publication: '*Behavioral and Brain Sciences*'
+publication: '*Behavioral and Brain Sciences 29*, 329-383'
 doi: 10.1017/S0140525X06009083
 abstract: We suggest that human culture exhibits key Darwinian evolutionary properties, and argue that the structure of a science of cultural evolution should share fundamental